-Whether you’re tied up in knots in a good way over pulling the trigger on that big purchase you’ve always dreamed of making—or you’re tied up in knots in a bad way over sorting out a financial emergency, choosing how and where you want to secure your financing is an important decision to make.
-Do your research, choose a quality lender, and make sure you understanding all the terms and conditions of the financial obligation you are considering.
+Whether you’re tied up in knots in a good way over that big purchase you’ve always dreamed of making, or you’re tied up in knots in a bad way over sorting out a financial emergency, choosing how and where you want to secure your financing is an important decision to make.
+Do your research, choose a quality lender, and make sure you understand all the terms and conditions of the financial obligation you are considering.

 What Is Predatory Lending?

-Predatory lenders take advantage of the consumer who is not knowledgeable regarding the process of borrowing money.
+Predatory lenders take advantage of a consumer who is not knowledgeable regarding the process of borrowing money.
 They prey on misinformation, lack of awareness, and an individual’s eagerness to quickly resolve a financial matter.
-The lure of securing fast and easy financing allows predatory lenders to offer financing, such as higher interest rates and exorbitant fees, that are not beneficial to the consumer.
+The lure of securing fast and easy financing allows predatory lenders to offer financing, such as higher interest rates and unreasonably high fees, that are not beneficial to the consumer.

 If the terms of a loan sound too good to be true, they probably are.
 Don’t get taken in by these common predatory lending schemes.

-Bait-and-switch schemes.
-Lenders pull you in with great terms or interest rates, but end up offering you another.
-A consumer needs to be attentive to low introductory rates and their expiration date and what, how, and when the new interest rate will be calculated and published.
+- Bait-and-switch schemes: Lenders pull you in with great terms or interest rates but end up offering you another.
+A consumer needs to be attentive to low introductory rates, their expiration date, and what, how, and when the new interest rate will be calculated and publ

-Balloon payments.
-Large payments at the end of a loan term can hide the true cost of your purchase, making loans initially seem much more reasonable than they are.
-Shockingly large balloons could force you into refinancing just to handle the balloon payment.
+- Balloon payments: Large payments at the end of a loan term can hide the true cost of your purchase, initially making loans seem more reasonable than they are.
+Shockingly large balloons could force you into refinancing just to handle the balloon payment

-Loan flipping.
-Lenders “flip” your loan by refinancing it one, or even multiple times, forcing you to pay unnecessary loan fees, points, refinancing fees, and prepayment penalties.
+- Loan flipping: Predatory lenders “flip” your loan by refinancing it one, or even multiple times, forcing you to pay unnecessary loan fees, points, refinancing fees, and prepayment penalties.

 Credit unions generally offer fewer or no fees, better rates, and more personalized service than banks.
-Additionally, credit unions are insured by the NCUA, which makes them a safe and secure place to invest your money.
-Credit Unions are not-for-profit and can afford to offer best rates and excellent member service.
+Credit unions, specifically, are insured by the NCUA, which makes them a safe and secure place to invest your money.
+Since credit unions are not-for-profit, any earnings translate into rates that members can afford and excellent member service

 With a full range of quality financial products and services available to its members, PenFed Credit Union is a good place to begin your search.
-A trusted financial institution that’s been lending since 1935, visit PenFed today.
+Better banking the credit union way — PenFed.